-Isis terror group have frequently called on their followers to attack soldiers and police in France, who they see as a legitimate target because they represent the French state.
+The Isis terror group has frequently called on their followers to attack soldiers and police in France, who they see as a legitimate target because they represent the French state.

-Before Thursday's attack on a police officer on the Champs Elysees, France's forces of security and law and order have been targeted several times before.
+Before Monday's attack, France's forces of security and law and order have been targeted numerous times before and often fatally.

 June 14th, 2016: The murder of a policeman and his partner in Magnanville, a town to the west of Paris added to the list of members of the French security forces who have been targeted by Islamist militants.